rust-lang/book/second-edition/src/ch09-01-unrecoverable-errors-with-panic.md

 Let’s look at another example to see what it’s like when a `panic!` call comes from a library because of a bug in our code instead of from our code calling the macro directly.
-Listing 9-1 has some code that attempts to access an element by index in a vector:
+[Listing 9-1][Listing-9-1] has some code that attempts to access an element by index in a vector:

 <span class="filename">Filename: src/main.rs</span>